encoredev/encore/docs/how-to/entgo-orm.md

 go run entgo.io/ent/cmd/ent init --target usr/ent/schema User
 ```

-The `--target` option sets the schema directory within your encore system.
+The `--target` option sets the schema directory within your Encore system.
 Each system
 should contain its own models and schemas, and its own migration files.
 Like you would when using
 plain SQL.